mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Active Power Piecewise Constraints
 In the context of active power modelling, the `piecewise` field serves as a reference to the inequality constraints related to linear piecewise cost functions.
-These constraints are created using the [`cost!`](@ref cost!) function with `model = 1` specified when dealing with linear piecewise cost functions comprising multiple segments.
+These constraints are created using the [`cost!`](@ref cost!) function with `active = 1` specified when dealing with linear piecewise cost functions comprising multiple segments.
 JuliaGrid takes care of establishing the appropriate inequality constraints for each segment of the linear piecewise cost:
 ```@repl DCOptimalPowerFlow
 print(system.generator.label, analysis.constraint.piecewise.active)
 ```